DevExpress-Examples/maui-tab-page-get-started/CS/GenerateTabItemsFromDataSource/Readme.md

 </dxn:TabPage>
 ```

-In the *MainPage.xaml.cs* file, change the MainPage’s base class from ContentPage to TabPage.
+In the *MainPage.xaml.cs* file, change the MainPage’s base class from ContentPage to TabPage:

 ```cs
 using DevExpress.Maui.Navigation;